Focal nodular hyperplasia

-Focal nodular hyperplasia (FNH) is a regenerative mass lesion of the liver and the second most common benign liver lesion (most common is a hemangioma).
-Many FNHs have characteristic radiographic features on multimodality imaging, but some lesions may be atypical in appearance.
-FNHs are typically asymptomatic lesions, usually requiring no treatment.
+Focal nodular hyperplasia (FNH) is a regenerative mass lesion of the liver and the second most common benign liver lesion (the most common is a hemangioma).
+Many focal nodular hyperplasias have characteristic radiographic features on multimodality imaging, but some lesions may be atypical in appearance.
+They are typically asymptomatic lesions, usually requiring no treatment.

-FNH is most frequently found in young to middle-aged adults, with a strong female predilection 3,4; ~15% (range 10-20%) occur in men 7.
-Although exogenous estrogens do not cause FNH, they have been shown to increase the size of these masses 4.
-The isolated occurrence is the commonest but in up to 20% may be multiple and could occur with other lesions such as hemangiomas, etc.
+Focal nodular hyperplasia is most frequently found in young to middle-aged adults, with a strong female predilection 3,4.
+Around 15% (range 10-20%) of cases occur in men 7.
+Exogenous estrogens do not cause focal nodular hyperplasia, nor do they cause an increase in size of these masses.
+Isolated occurrence is the most common but up to 20% of cases may be multiple and can occur with other lesions such as hemangiomas, etc.

 - hereditary hemorrhagic telangiectasia